 Salaries and Career Outlook

-The Bureau of Labor Statistics (BLS) expects job prospects for financial analysts to increase by 11 percent between 2016 and 2026.
-This trend is attributed to the fact that investments and financial instruments are becoming increasingly complex and globally diverse.
+The Bureau of Labor Statistics (BLS) expects job prospects for financial analysts to increase by 5 percent between 2019 and 2029, right on pace with the national average.
+This steady trend can be attributed to the fact that investments and financial instruments are becoming increasingly complex and globally diverse.

 Big Data is also having a major impact on how financial analysts approach complex tasks, providing an ever wider and deeper range of data points to consider as businesses look for new opportunities, both in investments and in the consumer marketplace.